 Early Aikijujitsu and the Hapkido Connection

 From 668 AD the Shilla kingdom dominated the Korean peninsula and there was an abundance of martial arts styles growing in popularity along with a boon in many other cultural developments.
-Korean folklore tells of a Paekche prince, believed to be called Sadsumi (known as Prince Teijun in Korean), who fled to Japan to escape political persecution.
-He brought with him a popular martial art that was principally based on defensive techniques, circle movements and using the opponent's force against him known as Yu Sool (Soft Art)4.
+Korean folklore tells of a prince, believed to be called Sadsumi (known as Prince Teijun in Korean), who fled to Japan to escape political persecution.
+He took with him a popular martial art that was principally based on defensive techniques, circle movements and using the opponent's force against him known as Yu Sool (Soft Art)2.

-Yu Sool, the soft art, is believed to have come from one of the many early Chinese martial arts.
+Yu Sool, the soft art, is believed to have originated from one of the many early Chinese martial arts.
 It flourished and eventually reached its peak in popularity, in Korea, about 1150 AD.
 Much like our modern-day Combat Hapkido, its techniques were characterized by a passive combat attitude where the attacker was seduced/tricked into making the first move against the defender.
 His attack, expected exactly as it was delivered, was then easily redirected to the defender's advantage.
 Throws (mechigi), grappling techniques (kuchigi), and assaulting techniques (kuepso chirigi) made up the main components of Yu Sool.
-There were 24 basic and 10 secret methods at the heart of Yu Sool5 .
+There were 24 basic and 10 secret methods at the heart of Yu Sool3 .

 Daito Ryu Aiki-jujitsu